by Robert A. Muenchen, updated 12/15/2022

 The R Commander is a free and open-source user interface for the R software, one that focuses on helping users learn R commands by point-and-clicking their way through analyses.
 The R Commander is available on Windows, Mac, and Linux; there is no server version.

-This is one of a series of reviews that aim to help non-programmers choose the user interface for R which is best for them.
-Each review also includes a cursory description of the programming support that each interface offers.
+This is one of a series of reviews that aim to help non-programmers choose the Graphical User Interface (GUI) for R that is best for them.
+Additionally, these reviews include cursory descriptions of the programming support that each GUI offers.

-There are various definitions of user interface types, so here’s how I’ll be using these terms:
+There are various definitions of user interface types, so here’s how I’ll be using the following terms.
+Reviewing R GUIs keeps me quite busy, so I don’t have time also to review all the IDEs, though my favorite is RStudio.

 GUI = Graphical User Interface, specifically using menus and dialog boxes to avoid having to type programming code.
 I do not include any assistance for programming in this definition.
 So GUI users are people who prefer using a GUI to perform their analyses.
 They don’t have the time or inclination to become good programmers.